ArthurAndradee/Shoe-Store/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Please install the following dependencies in order to run app
+## Please install the following dependencies in order to run the app

 In terminal, run: